 How We Score Formula 1 Races

 The scoring model processes race data from external sources, normalizes each metric to a 0-10 scale, applies dimension weights, and produces a composite score that represents overall race quality.
+Final scores are capped at 10.0.

-Weather (20% of total score)
+Weather (11% of total score)

 Rain Factor